spiderforrest/tono/general/data.md

 ## Item Types

-Item types denote specific functionality the user wishes the item to have, and are what Dote clients use to determine the most appropriate method for displaying the item in question.
+Item types denote specific functionality the user wishes an item to have, and are what Dote clients use to determine the most appropriate method for displaying the item in question.

-Each item type represents a specific kind of information the user wishes to keep track of.
+Each item type is most appropriate for keeping track of a specific *type* of information the user wishes to keep track of.

-For example, an item with type `todo` is most appropriate for keeping track of a task the user must complete, and has properties specifically for tracking this type of information.
+For example, an item with type `todo` is most appropriate for keeping track of a task the user must complete, and clients render `todo` items with this in mind (as to-do list items.)

-In contrast, an item with type `note` lacks the functionality of `todo` (for example, the `done` field), and is most appropriate for recording information the user wishes to have easy access to, but is not closely tied to a specific task.
+In contrast, an item with type `note` is most appropriate for recording comparatively large amounts of information, and is rendered by the client in a way that reflects this (as a note.)

 Details on specific types and their unique properties are listed below.